Benedetta Barzini: Later years

+In 2021, she became the face of the Gucci Beauty cosmetics line.

 Awards and honors

 In 2017, Barzini received a gold medal for civil honor from the Milan City Council, in part for “destroying the stereotype of the brainless cover girl.”

+In 2018, she won the Victoria award of the initiative Il tempo delle donne, established by Procter & Gamble.

-In media
+In cinema

 Barzini was the subject of Malanga's 30-minute experimental film In Search of the Miraculous (1967).

 The 2019 documentary film, The Disappearance of My Mother, was directed by Beniamino Barrese, Barzini’s son.
 The film showed at the London Film Festival 2019, Sundance, and other festivals, events, and venues, charting in at the 32nd Annual European Film Awards.